Chris35Wills/Chris35Wills.github.io/courses/Setup/already_have_python.md

 ---
 ---

-# I already have python installed
+# I already have python installed...

 Some of you may already have python.